 The proof of the pudding is in the eating.
 A robust baseline survey can be the link that mars or helps a monitoring and evaluation mechanism to deliver.

 Run the best baseline survey on Collect — our Android-based data collection tool!
-It has been used by Google, Tata Trusts, the Azim Premji Foundation and others as a monitoring and evaluation tool.
+It has been used by Google, Tata Trusts, the Azim Premji Philanthropic Initiatives and others as a monitoring and evaluation tool.
 Learn how Collect can power your next baseline exercise!